mgcooper/baseflow/README.md

   - `mpm install baseflow`
 - cd into the `toolbox` directory.
 - Run `Setup.m`:
-  - Type `msg = Setup('install')` at the command line then press enter.
+  - Type `msg = Setup('install')` at the command window then press enter.
   - Check `msg` for information about the installation.
 - If running in Octave, see `.octaverc` for recommended startup options.
 - Unit tests are in `tests/`.
-To run them from the top-level folder, type `runtests('tests')` at the command window and press enter.
-To debug, try `runtests('tests', 'debug', true)`.
+To run them from the top-level folder:
+  - Type `runtests('tests')` at the command window and press enter.
+  - To debug, try `runtests('tests', debug=true)`.
-- In new Matlab sessions, cd to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.
+- In new Matlab sessions, cd to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path (or manage the search path however you normally do).

 For more options, see [Configuration](#configuration).
 For Octave compatibility, see [Octave](#octave).

 ## Get started

-Toolbox functions are in the `+baseflow` namespace folder.
+Toolbox functions are in the `+baseflow` namespace.
 To see a list of toolbox functions, type `help +baseflow` at the command line then press enter.
-To see the help for a specific function, click on any of the hyperlinks, or type `help baseflow.function_name` at the command line then press enter.
+To see the help for a specific function, click on any of the hyperlinks, or type `help baseflow.<function_name>` at the command line then press enter.

 Toolbox documentation is available in the Matlab help browser.
 To get started, in your Matlab command window:

 - Type `baseflow.help()` to open the toolbox documentation in the help browser.
-- Type `baseflow.help('function_name')` to open documentation for a specific function.
+- Type `baseflow.help('<function_name>')` to open documentation for a specific function.
 - Type `doc baseflow` or try `doc +baseflow` to see the package contents in the help browser.
 - If the documentation does not open in the help browser, try `doc` without any arguments, then scroll down to "Supplemental Software" and click on "Baseflow Recession Analysis Toolbox".
 You can also try `docsearch baseflow`.

-Demo notebooks are in `demos/`.
+Notebooks are in `demos/`.
 The notebook `baseflow_demo_kuparuk.mlx` replicates the analysis in the paper [Detecting Permafrost Active Layer Thickness Change From Nonlinear Baseflow Recession](https://doi.org/10.1029/2022WR033154).
-Each demo is available as an html file in `toolbox/docs`, double click to view them in the Matlab help browser, or use `baseflow.help(<docname>)`.
+Each demo is available as an html file in `toolbox/docs`.
+Double click to view them in the Matlab help browser, or use `baseflow.help(<docname>)`.
 All demos are available as live `.mlx` files compatible with Matlab, and as `.m` files compatible with both Matlab and Octave in the `demos/mfiles` folder.

 ## Contribute